 I am a post-doctoral researcher at the Department of Finance at the Stockholm School of Economics.
-My primary research interests are corporate finance, macroeconomics, and economic history.
+My research deals primarily with topics in corporate finance, applied microeconometrics, and economic history.

 "The Employment Effects of Bank Distress: Firm-Level Evidence from a Natural Experiment."
 Revision requested by the Scandinavian Journal of Economics [pdf].

-"Curbing Shocks to Corporate Liquidity: The Role of Trade Credit," joint with Tor Jacobson, Robert Townsend, and Erik von Schedvin.
+"Curbing Shocks to Corporate Liquidity: The Role of Trade Credit," joint with Tor Jacobson, Erik von Schedvin, and Robert Townsend.
 Revision requested by the Journal of Political Economy [pdf].

 "Productivity and Reallocation over the Business Cycle: Firm-Level Evidence from the Great Recession in Europe." [pdf].